mdcdi1315/mdcframework/Documentation/ROOT.md

 The Classes nested inside this one are:

  1. The IntuitiveConsoleText class , which shows a message to a console formatted and colored properly.
- 2. _(.NET Framework only)_ The FileDialogsReturner class , which is a storage class used when one of the file dialogs is invoked.
+ 2. _(.NET Framework and Windows Desktop builds only)_ The DialogsReturner class , which is a storage class used when one of the file/directory dialogs is invoked.

 ### Methods:
 The Methods nested inside this one are (Sorted alphabetically):